-Dermaplaning is an easy, straightforward skincare treatment for removing facial hair while also removing any buildup of dead skin cells.
+Dermaplaning is a version of exfoliation.
+An easy, straightforward facial treatment for removing facial hair while also removing any buildup of dead skin cells by very gently scraping off the top layer of the skin.

 Dermaplaning is not a new facial treatment and has been around since the 1970s.
 Initially used as a way to treat acne, dermaplaning is now used as a cosmetic facial procedure.